How to balance livelihood and longing, and discover your true work in the world

 I hope you find in it some of the permission and guidance that’s been so helpful to me.

-And at the very least, I hope it helps you see that you’re not alone in navigating the tension between livelihood and fulfillment.
+At the very least, I hope it helps you see that you’re not alone in navigating the tension between livelihood and fulfillment.
 If you could use some more clarity in that tension right now, book a half hour with me right here and we’ll zero in on it together.

 How to build a supportive “survival dance”